best in class

 Closed comb vs. Open comb

 In addition to the way a razor feels in your hand, Solomon says one of the most important qualities to consider is the “aggressiveness” of the shave, “which is largely determined by how much space exists between the blade and the safety bar of the razor.”
-Solomon and all the other experts say closed-comb razors are generally best for beginners because they offer a more protected shave, at least as far as safety razors are concerned.
+Closed-comb razors are generally best for beginners because they offer a more protected shave, at least as far as safety razors are concerned.
 With open-comb razors, the blade is more exposed, which some say provides a closer shave, but will increase the risk of nicks and irritation.
-Solomon says that the open-comb design handles longer stubble better than a closed comb, so it might be a good option for people with thicker beards, or for those who shave less frequently.
-As he explains, “an open comb has ‘teeth’ along the head of the razor where the blades protrude, allowing longer stubble to pass through the teeth and reach the blade.”
+Open-comb-design handles longer stubble better than a closed comb, so it might be a good option for people with thicker beards, or for those who shave less frequently.
+As Solomon explains, “an open comb has ‘teeth’ along the head of the razor where the blades protrude, allowing longer stubble to pass through the teeth and reach the blade.”

 Handle length: 3-inches | Weight: 2.72 ounces | Head type: Screw-off blade mechanism | Closed comb